matthewhillary/parkrun/README.md

 # To run

 `r source("run.R")` will fetch new data and refresh the targets pipeline.
 Then you can run `app.R` to launch the shiny app to see the data.
+Push to github then view [here](https://matthewhillary.github.io/parkrun/).